Hi-Res 3D · AR-Ready

 Position object so it fills the frame without cutting off any part

-Keep camera at consistent distance from the object throughout each orbit
+Keep camera at consistent distance from the object throughout each pass

 Each photo must overlap ~70% with adjacent photos